Migrate Changes Between Cloud Organizations

 Next, still in your source Coveo organization, you want to send the snapshot to the destination Coveo organization.

-On the Resource Snapshots page, select the desired snapshot, and then, in the Action bar, click Send to organization.
+On the Resource Snapshots page, select the desired snapshot, and then, in the Action bar, click Export.

-In the Send Snapshot to Organization panel that opens, select a destination organization.
+In the Export Snapshot panel that opens, select a destination organization.

-Enter a user note for identification.
-This note will appear on the Resource Snapshots page of the destination organization.
+Enter a descriptive name for your snapshot.
+This description will appear on the Resource Snapshots page of the destination organization.

 3. Applying the Snapshot